Supreme Court reform in the United States: Term limits

 Proponents of this practice note the singularity of lifetime tenure on the United States Supreme Court.
 In other countries and in most of the United States, supreme court justices do not have the luxury of lifetime tenure.
-As noted in the Presidential Commission on SCOTUS Reform report, the United States is the only constitutional democracy in the world to allow lifetime appointments.
+As noted in the Supreme Court commission's report, the United States is the only constitutional democracy in the world to allow lifetime appointments.
 The lifetime tenure system introduces arbitrary roadblocks that influence the appointment process.
 Justices die (or on rare occasions retire) at various, random intervals that allow presidents varying numbers of appointments based on random chance.

 Often recommended to be made 18 years long and non-renewable, term limits would accomplish two main goals.
 One, they would make sure that presidents get to appoint at least two justices, four if the president wins reelection, making the nomination process more predictable and closer in line with electoral outcomes.
 This would make the judiciary as a whole responsive to the American public.
 Two, it would maintain the independence that justices currently hold on the bench, potentially decreasing their responsiveness to political pressure by eliminating the need for strategic retirements.

 Opponents of this system argue that these term limits could be constitutionally dubious.
 Additionally, they note that this particular reform makes justices act more like representatives of political parties than they currently are.
-Since presidents would “get” two appointments, the process could become more politicized, worsening a current problem of the appointment process.
+Since presidents would "get" two appointments, the process could become more politicized, worsening a current problem of the appointment process.
 This reform would likely necessitate a constitutional amendment.

 Jurisdiction stripping

 Jurisdiction stripping, or limiting the types of issues on which the Court may rule, could take some politically volatile issues out of the justices’ hands, abortion rights being a prime example.
 Addressed in Article III, Congress has the power to make exceptions to the Court’s jurisdiction.
 The reform can be seen through multiple lenses.
 The argument can be made that some of these sensitive political issues should stay within the bounds of the political bodies, Congress and the president.
 On the other side of the coin, proponents often recommend this reform for more partisan purposes: to eliminate the possibility of the Court ruling against partisan legislation.

-The details of this proposal, which the Presidential Commission on SCOTUS Reform dissected in depth, can become very complex.
+The details of this proposal, which the Supreme Court commission dissected in depth, can become very complex.
 Constitutional scholars disagree over how exactly this process would work, its downstream effects, and its specific constitutionality.